vicramon/ember-tutorial/chapters/ember-view.md

 # Ember View

 The View is one of the most powerful objects in Ember.
 You can think of a view as a wrapper for a template.
-It contains all the javascript you might want to execute on the template and all it manages the logic around attributes and class names.
+It contains all the javascript you might want to execute on the template and manages the logic around attributes and class names.

 ## Talking to the Controller